 Amazon Launches Online Pharmacy

 On Tuesday, November 17, Amazon.com opened its own online pharmacy as part of a growing list of online departments.
-This service will allow customers to order medication and prescription refills and in true Amazon fashion, will offer Prime members a free 2-day delivery window and non-Prime members a free 4 to 5-day delivery.
+This service will allow customers to order medication and prescription refills and in true Amazon fashion, will offer Prime members a free two-day delivery window and non-Prime members a free four to five day delivery.

 In order to use Amazon’s pharmacy service, shoppers must set up a profile on Amazon’s website and request their doctors send prescriptions there, rather than the traditional pharmacy setting.
 You can also request a prescription be filled on the Amazon website under a specific medication’s page.
 They offer a database of doctors that allows you to look up your prescriber and request your prescription be filled through Amazon.

 Amazon has said that most insurance is accepted, but Prime members who are un-insured or do not have coverage for a specific medication can also buy generic or brand name medications for a discount.
 Amazon explains their discount program as the following: